$10 day use fee.

 Some history about the California fan palm (Washingtonia filifera) which is the only palm tree native to California.

-The trail ended at the CLOSE for restoration sign.
+The trail ended at the "CLOSED for restoration" sign.

 On our way back down, a Canyon Wren was singing.